 Research shows that people with heart conditions like heart failure and coronary artery disease are at increased risk for hospitalization including intensive care, respiratory support, and death due to COVID-19.1 In addition, the virus can actually cause heart damage in people, even when symptoms weren’t severe.2

 Black Americans Disproportionately Affected

 Unfortunately, racial minorities including Black Americans are more likely to be affected by COVID-19 due to a higher prevalence of underlying health conditions such as uncontrolled high blood pressure and diabetes.
-Black Americans are also more likely to die from heart disease.3 Poor access to health care and other longstanding socioeconomic issues also play a role.4
+Black Americans are also more likely to die from heart disease.
+Poor access to health care and other longstanding socioeconomic issues also play a role.

 Vaccine is Best Defense for Black Americans with Heart Disease

 If you are hesitant about receiving a COVID-19 vaccine, Dr. Patel stresses that the vaccines have been studied in Black Americans and proven to be safe.
-In December 2020, the National Medical Association (NMA), a professional society of Black U.S. doctors committed to health equality and justice, endorsed the FDA’s emergency authorization of the Moderna and Pfizer/BioNTech vaccines.
-Although you may experience side effects like a fever, fatigue, or injection site pain, these are not cause for concern.
-More serious adverse reactions are much more rare.
+When vaccines first became available in December 2020, the National Medical Association (NMA), a professional society of Black U.S. doctors committed to health equality and justice, endorsed the FDA’s emergency authorization of the Moderna and Pfizer/BioNTech vaccines.
+And research shows that receiving a booster shot maximizes your protection against recent COVID-19 variants.
+Although you may experience side effects like a fever, fatigue, or injection-site pain, these are not causes for concern.
+More serious adverse reactions are rare.

 Maintaining Your Heart Health During a Pandemic